davidyell/CakePHP-NiceAdminBakeScripts/README.md

 leverage that front-end framework.

 ## Installation
-You can install this plugin into your CakePHP application using [composer](http://getcomposer.org).
+You should install this plugin into your CakePHP application using [composer](http://getcomposer.org).

 The recommended way to install composer packages is using,